Program overview

 • Historian: Conduct research and analyze historical data to provide insights into past events.

-• Archivist: Manage and preserve historical documents and records for institutions or government agencies.
+• Archivist: Manage and preserve historical documents and records for institutions or organizations.

-• Museum Curator: Oversee collections of historical artifacts and develop educational programs for museums.
+• Museum Curator: Oversee collections of historical artifacts and develop educational programs for visitors.

-• Educator: Teach history at various educational levels, sharing knowledge and fostering critical thinking in students.
+• Educator: Teach history at various educational levels, fostering a deeper understanding of historical contexts.

 • Research Analyst: Analyze historical data to inform policy decisions or contribute to academic research.